ShaderFrog/glsl-parser/README.md

 // Then convert it back into a program string, which can be passed to the
 // core glsl parser
 const preprocessed = preprocessorGenerate(ast);

-// To turn a parsed AST back into a source program const program = generate(ast);
 ```

+A preprocssed program, when converted back into source code form (generated),
+can be handed off to the main GLSL parser.

 # WIP Notes